nrwl/nx/docs/angular/guides/configuration.md

 - `root` tells Nx the location of the library including its sources and configuration files.
 - `sourceRoot` tells Nx the location of the library's source files.
-- `projecType` is either 'application' or 'library'.
+- `projectType` is either 'application' or 'library'.
 - `architect` configures all the targets which define what tasks you can run against the library.

 > Nx uses the architect library built by the Angular team at Google.
 The naming reflects that.
 Important to note: it's a general purpose library that **does not** have any dependency on Angular.